 And Daedalum takes its influences!

 You’ll find Gothic and Symphonic Metal elements galore on this disc.
 A lot of that buried in an eerie mix of early Within Temptation, Nightwish, some Epica and for sure a lot of Lacuna Coil.
-Nothing wrong with that, by the way, as long as it is not shameless copying.
+There is nothing wrong with that, by the way, as long as it is not shameless copying.
 And in this case it is not quite that, but more to this subject later.

 One of the main pillars of the album is the discreet, but very skillful use of electronics.
 The keyboard contribution by Pasquale Barile really underlines the production well, without being overwhelming.
 Same goes with the synthesizers, even if some of that stuff sails dangerously close to the poppy realm at times.
 So, in other words, Revenience neatly navigated around this black rock that Amaranthe shipwrecked on so badly.